 If at all possible, try to do at least some of your writing test prep in the same format as the real test.
 So if your students will be using a computer, let them practice on the computer too!
 The free prompts I’ve provided can easily be used on individual devices: just copy the half-page prompts and assign to students on Google.

-My state offers sample test of the writing test online.
+My state offers sample tests of the writing test online.
 These are helpful because students can see the exact website that will be used, and can practice writing without the aid of spellcheck.
 I highly recommend checking to see if your state provides sample tests!